Want to know more about the financial advisor career path?

 I am writing this post specifically for those who want to make a career in financial planning.

-There are some careers where you can work in the financial services industry or on your own.
+There are some careers in finance where you can work in the financial services industry or on your own.
 Financial planning is one of them.

 Yes, you can work as an independent financial advisor and earn well too.